 Spread out on the lawn

-If you don’t have enough space for all of your grass clippings, then consider adding them to a compost pile or bin instead.
+If you don’t have enough space for all your grass clippings, consider adding them to a compost pile or bin instead.
 This will help speed up the decomposition process because it’s an aerobic environment (oxygen-rich).

 Use as mulch